timmahrt/pysle/README.md

 *Pysle uses semantic versioning (Major.Minor.Patch)*

+Ver 2.3 (Nov 18, 2020)
+- add exactMatch to isletool.search()
+    - when True, will return exact phonetic matches, ignoring stress, syllable, and word markers
+    - see examples/dictionary_search.py

 Ver 2.2 (Nov 17, 2020)
 - the ISLEdict is now bundled with pysle--no need to download it separately!
 - loading the isleDict is ~10% faster